almedso/ronto/docs/source/dev/index.rst

 This project is a command line tool.
 Semantic versioning is applied and interpreted as follow:

-* major change: New commands, new rontofile version - or just something important
+* major change: New commands, new ronto.yml version - or just something important
-* minor change: Additional options, additional fields in rontofile no behavior change.
+* minor change: Additional options, additional fields in ronto.yml no behavior change.
 * patch change: Same behavior, bug-fixes applied